National Dish Greece: Spanakotiropita (Recipe)

 Step-by-step instructions

-- Fry the aubergines in a pan with olive oil and set aside.
+- Sweat the onion in a little olive oil until soft, and let it cool.

-- Stir in the egg and season with salt, pepper and nutmeg.
+- Mix the spinach, onion, feta, egg and dill; season with salt, pepper and nutmeg.

 Gluten-free / lactose-free version